ChrsMark/ntua-Multimedia/README.md

 This project is the implementation of a fully functional MP3 player application.
 The project consists of two parts, the fuctional part and the UI part.

-Using the nice Graphical-Interface the user can enjoy all of the feaures the application provides.
+Using the nice Graphical-Interface the user can enjoy all of the features the application provides.

 Features: